·

 – It’s a long time ago, and I don’t remember well; if the casing was a

-200 it was given us by Don Noys for sure, but I think we did modified the
+200 it was given us by Don Noys for sure, but I think we did modified

 original engine, welding the holes for the cylinder studs, welding some